crossplane/crossplane/docs/services/gcp-services-guide.md

 Portable resource classes are used to define a class of service in a single namespace for an abstract service type.
-We want to define our GCP `CloudsqlInstanceClass` as the standard MySQL class of service in the namespace that our Wordpress resources will live in.
+We want to define our GCP `CloudSQLInstanceClass` as the standard MySQL class of service in the namespace that our Wordpress resources will live in.

 * Define a `MySQLInstanceClass` in `mysql-standard.yaml` for namespace `app-project1-dev`: